For emergencies and crimes in progress call 911 and then Campus Safety at (386) 506-4444.

-If you are the victim of a sexual assault, domestic violence, dating violence or stalking, you have specific rights under a federal law known as the Clery Act.
-These rights include assistance by Daytona State College Counseling Services at your request, being directed to local community resources for behavioral health and other assistance for survivors of crime, academic and, if applicable, living accommodations, and rights associated with disciplinary proceedings.
-Your rights will be honored whether or not you choose to remain confidential or make a police report.
+Survivors of sexual assault, domestic violence, dating violence or stalking have specific rights under the Clery Actand Title IX.
+These rights include assistance by Daytona State College Counseling Services at your request, being directed to local community resources for behavioral health and other assistance for survivors of crime, reasonable academic, transportation, and living accommodations, and rights associated with disciplinary proceedings.
+Your rights will be honored whether or not you choose to make a police report or Campus Safety report.
 You will be treated with dignity and sensitivity by College officials.
 If you choose to make a police report, Daytona State College officials will assist you in doing so at your request.
-Upon reporting an incident of sexual assault, domestic violence, dating violence, or stalking, your confidentiality will be protected to the fullest extent possible; however, you should be aware that it may be necessary to give some of your information to Campus Safety and law enforcement.
+Upon reporting an incident of sexual assault, domestic violence, dating violence, or stalking, your privacy will be protected to the fullest extent possible; however, you should be aware that it may be necessary to share some of your information with College officials.
 More information on your rights as a survivor, resources, and Daytona State College policy and procedures is available by following these links:

 Allegations of on-campus sex offenses, relationship violence, and gender-based misconduct will be investigated as violations of college policy.
 Violations of college policy are referred to the appropriate administrator for disciplinary proceedings.
 Incidents involving a Disciplinary Hearing will result in: Unfounded-Not Guilty; Warning; Reprimand; Probation; Loss of Privileges; Restitution; Suspension or Expulsion from Daytona State.
 During all phases of the disciplinary process, the accused and accuser are permitted to have others present with them.
-For more information on disciplinary proceedings refer to the Judicial Affairs website and the Student Handbook.
+More information on disciplinary proceedings through the Office of Student Judicial Affairs.

 Campus Security Authorities

 You may report incidents in non-emergency situations by contacting Campus Safety, either by phone or in person at the Campus Safety office on your campus.
-(Daytona Beach Campus is open 24 hours a day, 7 days a week.
+The Campus Safety office on the Daytona Beach Campus is open 24 hours a day, 7 days a week.
 Regional campus offices are open during campus business hours.
 You may contact the Campus Safety officers on the regional campuss by calling (386) 506-4444.

 CAMPUS SAFETY OFFICE LOCATIONS